 I see myself as a balanced dog-lover.
 I'm not writing this email claiming that the current focus on reducing the damage done by dogs is a bad thing, however I am concerned to learn that our state is about to embark on a campaign of killing people's pets.
 Rather than a long winded diatribe, I have a few simple questions:

-3. Is the intent to kill dogs, or to force owners to comply with legislation?
-Today's Herald Sun article suggests that as long as a dog is registered, it's safe from this legislation, however I've heard from others that this isn't the case.
+1. Is the proposed legislation available for public review?2.
+Why is there a need to rush through the legislation?3.
+Is the intent to kill dogs, or to force owners to comply with legislation?
+Today's Herald Sun article suggests that as long as a dog is registered, it's safe from this legislation, however I've heard from others that this isn't the case.4.
+Has the department done any investigation into the proportion of dangerous breeds, and the proportion of un-registered dogs, that are involved in serious dog attacks?5.
+Will the new legislation also consider mandatory training of dangerous breeds?

 I'd welcome a response to the above.